University PoliciesPage address: https://www.mnsu.edu/students/basicstuff/policies.html

-All disability–related documentation will be centralized in a confidential file in Accessibility Resources.
+All disability–related documentation will be centralized in a confidential file in the Office of Accessibility Resources.
 Departments, faculty, and staff may not access diagnostic or other information regarding a student's disability and may not keep copies of such documentation.
 Information concerning a student's disability should be disclosed only to those with a legitimate "need to know."
 Sharing of information with other faculty and staff needs to be balanced with the student's interest while maintaining their privacy.
 Confidentiality is not maintained in the case of child abuse, suicidal or homicidal intent.

 Minnesota State University, Mankato, is committed to achieving equal educational opportunity and full participation for qualified persons with disabilities.
 Achieving full participation and integration of people with disabilities requires the cooperative efforts of all the departments, offices, and personnel.
 Assurance of equal educational opportunity rests upon legal foundations established by federal law, specifically the Rehabilitation Act of 1973 including Section 504, and the Americans with Disabilities Act of 1990.

 By federal law, a person with a disability is any person who: 1) has a physical or mental impairment; 2) has a record of such impairment; or 3) is regarded as having such an impairment which substantially limits one or more major life activities such as self-care, walking, seeing, hearing, speaking, breathing, or learning.